Pressure mounts on Congress to curb lawmaker stock trading

 Spanberger is sponsoring a bill with Texas Republican Chip Roy that would require lawmakers to place assets like stock in a blind trust.

 The issue has broad support from the public.
-Republicans and Democrats alike point to recent polling, which they say indicated as much as three-quarters of the electorate supports action.
+Republicans and Democrats alike point to recent polling, which they say indicates as much as three-quarters of the electorate supports action.

-“Too many Americans have lost faith in Congress as an institution,” said Sen. Steve Daines, R-Mont., who is sponsoring a bill with Sen. Elizabeth Warren, D-Mass., to ban lawmaker trades.
+“Too many Americans have lost faith in Congress as an institution,” said Sen. Steve Daines, R-Mont., who is sponsoring a bill with Sen. Elizabeth Warren, D-Mass., to ban lawmakers from owning stock.
 “Sen. Warren and I disagree on many important issues, but we agree and have found common ground that we have to restore faith in Congress.”

 Holman, the good government lobbyist, said it’s time for Congress to go further than the Stock Act.